LopyMine/Mossy/README.md

 ## About `player/player.properties`

-`Mossy/player/player.properties` is just a properties file, which uses to setup minecraft runs config with properties, to setup your nickname and uuid if they are present.
-If you wanna to add it, just create `player` folder in your project, and file `player.properties` with this content:
+`Mossy/player/player.properties` is just a properties file, which uses to set up minecraft runs config with properties, to set up your nickname and uuid if they are present.
+If you want to add it, just create `player` folder in your project, and file `player.properties` with this content:

 ```properties
 # Player properties